MariyamShareef872/MemoAI/README.md

 ---

-## 🙋‍♀️ Created with ❤️ by Mariyam Shareef
+## 🙋‍♀️ Created with💙by Mariyam Shareef
 E-mail: mariyamshareef80@gmail.com